wosigor/slate/source/includes/_customers.md

 object |  string | 'customer'
 created_at | timestamp | Time of creation
 livemode | boolean | True - live, False - sandbox
+email | string | Email address of the client. description | string | Description of the customer. default_card | string | The ID of payment card. payment_methods | list | List of the registered payment methods.